TuringLang/docs/README.md

     ```
 This will render the full website in `_site` folder.

-This repository is another part of [Turing.jl's](https://turinglang.org/) Website, you can see the main website's repo here.
+his repository is part of [Turing.jl's](https://turinglang.org/) Website, i.e. `https://turinglang.org/docs/`.
+You can see the main website's repo [here](https://github.com/TuringLang/turinglang.github.io).

 ## License